top of page

 love squeezing, rolling, and tossing them.

-4. Flannel Board Pieces - Set out any flannel or magnet board pieces you may have used during the
+Set out any flannel or magnet board pieces you may have used during the program for kids to recreate stories and songs.

 Here are some tried and true crafts and play activities to try with your Sensory group or check out The Youth Desk's Pinterest Page for more ideas and inspiration: